 |photo by Dennis Wills|

-Remark he did, and for me he was the most intimate of poets, a writer for whom there is someone being addressed, spoken to, confided in.
-Even if it were merely a matter of Steve loving the sound of his own writing being resounded with the city cadences of his speaking voice, there was still the feeling that he was someone talking to you from across the table or leaning in closer to add an insight or a joke or some confidence that were for your ears alone.
+Remark he did, and for me, he was the most intimate of poets, a writer for whom someone is being addressed, spoken to, confided in.
+Even if it were merely a matter of Steve loving the sound of his writing being resounded with the city cadences of his speaking voice, there was still the feeling that he was someone talking to you from across the table or leaning in closer to add an insight or a joke or some confidence that were for your ears alone.
 But for all the seeming effortlessness of making it seem as though he was talking seamlessly and without boundaries, off the cuff and unbound, Steve's writing did not, in large part, drift or wander lost in abstraction or confused association.
 In his workshops and the countless readings he'd given and in personal conversation, Steve talked about craft, rewriting, honing each poem until it was the most perfect expression it could be.
-Steve was constantly rewriting poems and would often times introduce his poems as ones that he'd been working on for months, even years.
-All this sounded incredible to me, a poet who was of the habit to write fast and perhaps do some minor tweaking; at first glance all that revising seemed contrary to spontaneous expression.
-Later, I realize why there are so many many poems that are so good.
+Steve was constantly rewriting lyrics and would often introduce his poems as ones he'd been working on for months, even years.
+All this sounded incredible to me, a poet who was habitually writing fast and perhaps doing some minor tweaking; at first glance, all that revising seemed contrary to spontaneous expression.
+Later, I realized why there are so many poems that are so good.
 That feeling of effortlessness in his poems was the result of hard work.
 Steve loved poetry too much to put his least worthy efforts into the public conversation.

-Steve was a great champion of other poets, he had an unfailing interests in others, he was the man we needed to have around at those times when others spoke in code and euphemism and fuzzy equivocation, Steve spoke his mind and cut to the chase.
-He spoke his own truth, as the saying goes these days, and after a pause, the conversation would begin again, invigorated by Steve's skill at pulling the covers off those things --racism, exploitation, sexual inequality, militarism--that were obscured by babble and can.
-He taught his students to read a great variety of poets, to learn a great many techniques honed by tradition, to expand their notion of what poems can speak to, and to find within the styles assimilated and the techniques mastered one's own voice as a writer who may then tackle subject with wit, originality, honesty, and great beauty.
+Steve was a grand champion of other poets.
+He had an unfailing interest in others.
+He was the man we needed to have around when others spoke in code, euphemism, and fuzzy equivocation, Steve told his mind and cut to the chase.
+He said his truth, as the saying goes these days.
+After a pause, the conversation would begin again, invigorated by Steve's skill at pulling the covers off those things --racism, exploitation, sexual inequality, militarism--that were obscured by babble and can.
+He taught his students to read a great variety of poets, learn a great many techniques honed by tradition, expand their notion of what poems can speak to, and find within the styles assimilated.
+The techniques mastered one's own voice as a writer who may tackle the subject with wit, originality, honesty, and great beauty.

-I can still hear his voice each time we met, I can still see him smiling, leaning in close, asking me if I was still "dry" , even twenty five years since my last drink.
+I can still hear his voice each time we meet.
+I can still see him smiling, leaning in close, asking me if I was still "dry," even twenty-five years since my last drink.
 I can still hear him telling me to proofread my poems and prose better.
-I can still remember him telling to put a volume of my own work together and , for the love of God, send stuff out to the publishers.
+I can still remember him telling me to put a volume of my work together and send stuff out to the publishers for the love of God.
 Life is rewarded by the energy one puts into it.
 "Live" is a verb, after all, and Steve's message to anyone was to for those of us with things they want to do to get out there and live a little, take a stand, start a love affair, write a poem for your parents, get a job you actually like.
 Good things come if you work for them.
-My glancing friendship with Steve Kowit was one of the best things in my years as a San Diego poet.
+My glancing friendship with Steve Kowit was one of my best years as a San Diego poet.